 Hancock Elementary is proud to offer many before and after-school opportunities for academic and extra-curricular exploration through these clubs and activities:Student Council

 The Hancock Student Council includes members from the 4th - 6th grade.
 Each grade has 2 class representatives that inform their class on student council sponsored events, spirit days, and fundraisers.Hancock encourages students to participate in a number of tutoring programs on campus.

 Hancock Elementary has partnered with college students from the American Medical Student Association at ASU to form a Science Club.
-The ASU students come each week and perform science experiments, games and activities with 3-5 grade students at Hancock.
+The ASU students come for six weeks and work together to perform science experiments, games, and activities with 3-4 grade students at Hancock.
 The 50 Hancock students are very excited each week to interact and learn from the ASU students.
 The goal of the club is to engage children from an early age in S.T.E.M. activities and build an excitement for science.

 Kindness Club is a student club for grades 4-6.
 Student representatives are selected within the classroom.
 Kindness Club members meet monthly to review "kind acts" nominations and select winners for each month.
 At monthly assemblies, Kindness Club members honor the kind acts with a PowerPoint presentation of the student's picture and reason for kind act as well as giving each student a "Caught You Being Kind" t-shirt.Young Rembrandts teaches basic drawing skills, art techniques and vocabulary.
 We provide all materials and teach new lessons each week in a positive and nurturing environment, which brings out the best in each child.
 You’ll see increased art abilities, learning skills, self-confidence and self-esteem.
 Cartooning takes drawing to another level by teaching students how to put excitement and movement on paper.Battle of the Books